Lumba Sumba Pass Trek Itinerary

 Day 2: Full Day Guided Sightseeing Tour in Kathmandu Valley

 This day, you will visit many cultural heritages, which includes some of the famous world’s heritages like Pashupatinath, Swyambhunath, Bouddhanath stupa with our Tour guide by private car.
 Overnight at a 4-star hotel in Kathmandu.

-Day 3: Fly from Kathmandu to Bhadrapur and drive to Phoomling (Taplejung) by Jeep
+Day 3: Fly from Kathmandu to Bhadrapur and drive to Taplejung 1820m/7 hours by Jeep

-Day 4: Trek from Phoomling to Mithlung 909m/5 hours
+Day 4: Trek from Taplejung to Mithlung 909m/5 hours

 The first day trek starts from Fungling (1777m) - the headquarters of Taplejung district.
 Sherpa village is the gateway to this trek.
 The trek passes through beautiful cardamom fields and Alnus trees (Uttis) until Hangdewa VDC which takes around two and half hours.
 On the way, there are small tea sops at Asangpati Tole that can be used for alternative accommodation as they provide home stay facilities.
 From Panisar, the trek is downhill until the suspension bridge that act as a border between Hangdewa VDC and Furumba VDC.
 A walk of 10 minutes takes us to Pawa Village (1546m) for lunch.
 After lunch, the trek progresses along the bank of Tamor River to Mitlung - a walk of around two hours.
 Mitlung is our destination for the day as it has good camping sites.
 Overnight at tented camp with full board meals.

 Day 5: Trek from Mithlung to Chhirwa 1246m/6 hours